SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ```

 The output:
-- `environment location: /home/user/.conda/envs/workshop`
+- `environment location: /home/user/.conda/envs/workblobtoolsshop`
   - Conda will create the environment in your home directory in a hidden directory named `.conda`
   - That's a great place for it on Hydra because it's not scrubbed
   - You can specify a different location with `--prefix /full/path/to/environment`
-- `To activate this environment, use $ conda activate workshop`: You'll next activate our new environment to start installing programs.
+- `To activate this environment, use $ conda activate blobtools`: You'll next activate our new environment to start installing programs.
 - `To deactivate an active environment, use $ conda deactivate`: When You're done with the enviornment, you can deactivate it, or you can close the terminal session.
 - Note, you may recieve an alert that a newer version of conda is available.
 You won't be able to update on your own because you don't have write access to the `base` environment.
 The Hydra admins will occasionally install new versions of conda.

 ## Activate your new environment
-- `conda activate workshop`
+- `conda activate blobtools`
   - Start using your new environment
   - At this point the only additional program you have is `conda`!
 The programs installed in `base` are *not* accessible.